sammysimmons/Milestone-01-project-User-Centric-Frontend-Development/ReadME.md

 # Credits

+*Content*
 The percentage circles, i have used to highlight my skills were found from the following guide (https://medium.com/@pppped/how-to-code-a-responsive-circular-percentage-chart-with-svg-and-css-3632f8cd7705) I have formatted these to suit the style of my project, but also to give accuracy for each skill they represent.

+*Media*
+All imagery used is from brands, i have colaborated with, I have permission to showcase any design work, aslong as the brand products have been released and are in the public eye.